umar-qureshi2/architecture-center/docs/cloud-adoption-guide/adoption-strategies/bottom-up.md

 ---
-title: Innovation enablement cloud adoption pattern
+title: Bottom-up cloud adoption pattern
 description: Describes the adoption strategy that enables enterprises to take advantage of cloud services to add innovation to existing applications and services
 author: petertay
 ---